İzmir

-İzmir (Note: /ˈɪzmɪər/ IZ-meer, /ɪzˈmɪər/ iz-MEER; /tr/) is the third most populous city in Turkey, after Istanbul and Ankara.
+İzmir, (Note: /ˈɪzmɪər/ IZ-meer, /ɪzˈmɪər/ iz-MEER; /tr/) known in Greek and historically known as Smyrna, is the third most populous city in Turkey, after Istanbul and Ankara, and the largest metropolitan area on the Aegean Sea.
 It is on the Aegean coast of Anatolia, and is the capital of İzmir Province.
-As of 2024, İzmir Province has a total population of 4,493,242 while İzmir city is home to around 3.3 million inhabitants.
+As of 2025 end of year estimate, İzmir Province has a total population of 4,504,184 while İzmir city is home to around 3.5 million inhabitants.
+(Note: There are not defined city boundaries in Turkey.
+TURKSTAT publishes population data only for provinces and districts which also includes rural neighborhoods.
+However, around 3.5 million people live in the districts up to 20 miles to the city center.
+This rough estimate is the sum of resident populations of Balçova, Bayraklı, Bornova, Buca, Çiğli, Gaziemir, Kemalpaşa, Güzelbahçe, Karabağlar, Menemen, Menderes, Karşıyaka, Konak, Narlıdere and figures for official Syrian refugee population of the province which is excluded in TURKSTAT population estimates.)
 It extends along the outlying waters of the Gulf of İzmir and inland to the north across the Gediz River Delta; to the east along an alluvial plain created by several small streams; and to slightly more rugged terrain in the south. İzmir's climate is Mediterranean.

 İzmir has more than 3,000 years of recorded urban history, and up to 8,500 years of history as a human settlement since the Neolithic period.
-In classical antiquity, the city was known as Smyrna – a name which remained in use in English and various other languages until around 1930, when government efforts led the original Greek name to be gradually phased out internationally in favor of its Turkish counterpart İzmir.
+In classical antiquity, the city was known as Smyrna – a name which remained in use in English and various other languages until around 1930, when government efforts led the original Greek name to be phased out internationally in favor of its Turkish counterpart İzmir.

 Lying on an advantageous location at the head of a gulf running down in a deep indentation, midway along the western Anatolian coast, İzmir has been one of the principal mercantile cities of the Mediterranean Sea for much of its history.
-Until the 1923 population exchange between Greece and Turkey, İzmir had a very large Greek population.
+Until the 1922 burning of Smyrna, the "symbolic end" of the Greek genocide, and the subsequent 1923 population exchange, İzmir had a very large Greek population.
 Present-day İzmir is an important port, and is home to multiple universities.
 It hosts the annual İzmir International Fair.